DEFRA/ffc-demo-development/README.md

 ## Running the application

 Scripts are provided to conveniently run the entire application stack in development.
-These rely on the equivalent scripts in each service repository, which should bind-mount application code from the host file system and enable hot reloading where possible.
+These rely on each service repository have a `connected-start` script which accepts a `--detach` flag to prevent attaching/tailing logs.
+Those scripts should bind-mount application code from the host file system and enable hot reloading where possible.

 ```
 # Start the application stack